Club Olimpia: The early years (1902–1950)

 The first national championship in Paraguay was played in 1906, after the foundation of the Paraguayan Football Association (APF).
 It was not until 1912 that Olimpia won a championship, facing Sol de América in the final.
 In that same year, Olimpia's biggest rival, Cerro Porteño, was founded.

 After a few championships won during the 1910s, Olimpia's next big accomplishment were the three championships in a row in 1927, 1928, 1929 becoming the first Paraguayan team to win three consecutive titles.
 Olimpia repeated the same feat by becoming champions in 1936, 1937, 1938.
 The 1940s presented a rough time for Olimpia with bad results for most of the decade; but despite that Olimpia won two titles (1947 and 1948).

 The start of dominance (1950–1975)

 After the unpleasant times in the 1940s decade Olimpia started to establish its dominance in the Paraguayan league when Manuel Ferreira Sosa assumed the presidency of the club in the mid-1950s.
-During Ferreira's presidency the football stadium, Estadio Manuel Ferreira, was built.
+During Ferreira's presidency the football stadium, then named Estadio Manuel Ferreira, was built.
 However, the most important accomplishment made by Ferreira was the acquisition of several key players that led Olimpia to a record five consecutive championships, from 1956 to 1960 (with an undefeated championship in 1959).

 The club also had a first taste of international success in 1960 in the first edition of the Copa Libertadores de América by reaching the finals in which they lost to Peñarol.
 Ironically, the winning goal for Peñarol in the finals was scored by Uruguayan Luis Cubilla, who later became a coach and led Olimpia to several national and international championships.